Graffiti Cover Up paint on wall under Expressway on East Ridge Road

 William Gropper “The Opposition” lithograph Collection MAG

 Like the great Honoré Daumier who satirized the bourgeoisie and politicians while championing democratic ideals, William Gropper is a social realist.
 Rockefeller had a social realist mural by Diego Rivera plastered over.
-We first came across social realist Ben Shahn’s work in Syracuse when we came face to face with his Sacco and Vanzetti mural.
+We stumbled on Ben Shahn’s social realist work in Syracuse when we came face to face with his Sacco and Vanzetti mural.
 He depicts Italian immigrants who were caught up in America’s first Red Scare.
 (Shahn’s show at the Jewish Museum in New York has just been extended.
 Philip Guston took it to Nixon.)
 It is a risky business but their work stands the test of time.

 William Gropper “American Folklore Portfolio” 1953 Color Lithograph, collection of MAG